nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 var chan3 = newChannel[seq[string]](elements = 30) # buffered channel
 ```

-`send` proc takes data that we want to send to the channel.
+The `send` proc takes data that we want to send to the channel.
 The passed data is moved around, not copied.
 Because `chan.send(isolate(data))` is very common to use, `template send[T](c: var Chan[T]; src: T) = chan.send(isolate(src))` is provided for convenience.
 For example, you can use `chan.send("Hello World")` instead of `chan.send(isolate("Hello World!"))`.

 There are two useful procs for a receiver: `recv` and `tryRecv`. `recv` blocks until something is sent to the channel.
-In contrast `tryRecv` doesn't block.
-If no message exists in the channel, it just fails and returns `false`.
+In contrast, `tryRecv` doesn't block - if no message exists in the channel, it just fails and returns `false`.
 We can write a while loop to call `tryRecv`and handle a message when available.

 ### It is safe and convenient

 The Nim compiler rejects the program below at compile time.
-It says that `expression cannot be isolated: s`. `s` is a `ref object`, it may be modified somewhere and is not unique, so the variable cannot be isolated.
+It says that `expression cannot be isolated: s`.
+This is because `s` is a `ref object` - it may be modified somewhere and is not unique, so the variable cannot be isolated.

 ```nim